Melvins: Switching labels and continued experimentation (1997–2004)

 In 2001, the band returned to their experimental tendencies for Colossus of Destiny, a live set of synthesizer and sampler experiments presented as two tracks (one clocking in at 59:23 and the other at five seconds).
 The album was described approvingly by one critic as "more like avant-garde electro-acoustic than anything else."

 In 2002, Ipecac Recordings released Hostile Ambient Takeover, a record that was not in fact ambient music at all.
-Metal Archives said: "Overall, this album is charged with brilliance and it deserves a place in every collection. ".
-This album is also notable as it is the first instance of Melvins working with long time producer and engineer Toshi Kasai.
+This album is the first instance of Melvins working with long time producer and engineer Toshi Kasai.

 In 2003, Atlantic Records (UK) released Melvinmania: The Best of the Atlantic Years 1993–1996, a compilation of recycled tracks from the band's three major label releases.
 This release was unsanctioned by the band who had no input into the track selection or (occasionally inaccurate) liner notes.

 In 2004, Osborne and Crover toured to celebrate their 20th anniversary as a band, and also released an art book Neither Here Nor There.
 The book is a collection of art by creators of their cover art as well as friends of the band, and also contained retrospectives on the past twenty years of the Melvins.
 The book included a CD with selected tracks from their albums.